supersistence/Getting-to-Know-Shapefiles-and-GeoJSON/README.md

 5. In the bottom left hand corner of the page type something in the "summary" section such as "test 1".
 You can also type information in the comments section, but you don't have to.
 You will then be able to commit the changes.
 6. Once the work is committed - go to the section in the top middle of the desktop app and click "push origin"
 7. Congratulations! you have pushed your edited repository to your github page!
 You can now go to your github site and look at your work online!

+#### Deleting these instructions
 8. Now is the time to delete these instructions in the README.md file.
 When that is complete push your changes to github.
 Now your project is published and you are ready to start adding in your project files!

 __Note:__ Below is the template you will be using for all of your projects.
-Just clone this tutorial every time you start a new one
+Just clone this repo every time you start a new one

+[comment]: <> (Template below here, you can delete this line and everything below it.)

-### [Insert Title Here] For example: Chicken wing-spans in relation to their Jurassic Ancestors
+# [Insert Title Here] For example: Chicken wing-spans in relation to their Jurassic Ancestors

-[Insert Date Here]:
+[Insert Date Here]

 **Author:** [Author Name Here]